ArinSantry/capstone_comments/README.md

- This program will read an inputted C++ code file and parse out the comments count the number of comments proportion of comments (number comments/number lines) write comments and their line numbers into a specified output text file the input file to be tested must be in the same folder as this program, or the path must be specified in the command line argument
+ This program will read an inputted C++ code file and parse out the comments count the number of comments count the number of characters in comments count total number of lines and total number of characters proportion of comments (number comments / number lines) proportion of comment characters (comment characters / total characters) write comments and their line numbers into a specified output text file the input file to be tested must be in the same folder as this program, or the path must be specified in the command line argument